Photo Tour of a Finding Nemo Family Suite at Disney’s Art of Animation Resort

 The master bath opens from the master bedroom.
 It’s not divided, which creates space that enables a longer sink counter than in the kids’ bath.
 The shower has a glass door, and the same lovely tiling as the kids’ bath.
-(Sorry about the lack of focus in the image, but that makes it more romantic, no?)

-Like the kids’ bath, the furniture and finishing are at a much higher level than the other values.
+Like the kids’ bath, the furniture and finishing are at a much higher level than at the other values.

 This review continues here.

 MATERIAL IN THIS REVIEW OF DISNEY’S ART OF ANIMATION RESORT

 - Overview of Disney’s Art of Animation Resort

 - The Little Mermaid Area and Rooms